Catalyst Groups - Impacting the Campus

-example: students can serve, lead, or impact their school by being a part of a core team that has weekly core team meetings to run their school’s catalyst. there are also monthly coalitions where cause students gather for worship, cause-centered messages, discussions, prayer time, and stories of what God is doing on our campuses.
+Example: Students can serve, lead, or impact their school by being a part of a core team that has weekly core team meetings to run their school’s catalyst.
+There are also monthly Coalitions where students gather for worship, cause-centered messages, discussions, prayer time, and stories of what God is doing on our campuses.

 repeat - once people commit to the cause, they can help others come and see Jesus and connect in community. core teams are students committed to creating this cycle. week after week, the cycle keeps the movement going and the catalyst group alive for years.

-these are the different ingredients, elements, or options for a catalyst group. different groups might have different mixes of these components. think about your school and the needs in it. what does God want to do in your school?
+These are the different ingredients, elements, or options for a catalyst group.
+Different groups might have different mixes of these components.
+Think about your school and the needs in it.
+What does God want to do in your campus?

 service - serving the school and community to show God’s love.